This vinyl "Elephant" decal comes in two sizes:

 This website contains (and links to) graphic content for educational purposes.

-Your Whole Baby has a diverse group of members that we embrace and value.
+Your Whole Baby has a diverse group of members whom we embrace and value.
 It is our policy to be inclusive and mindful of this diversity in our publications and interactions with others.
 We are committed to the presence and contributions of all persons regardless of their age, culture, abilities, ethnic origin, sex, gender, gender identity, gender expression, marital status, nationality, race, religion, sexual orientation, political views, and socioeconomic status.
 We believe that prejudice, oppression, and discrimination are detrimental in the ability to spread awareness of genital autonomy.

 Website Photos by Linz Photography